-This is the second fiscal year that the COPS Office has received funding for AHTF.
-As in the previous fiscal year, AHTF focuses on advancing public safety by providing funds to investigate illicit activities related to the distribution of heroin or unlawful distribution of prescriptive opioids or unlawful heroin and prescription opioid traffickers through statewide collaboration.
+This is the sixth fiscal year that the COPS Office has received funding for AHTF.
+The focus of AHTF is to advance public safety by providing funds to investigate illicit activities related to the distribution of heroin, fentanyl, or carfentanil; the unlawful distribution of prescription opioids; or unlawful heroin and prescription opioid traffickers through statewide collaboration.
 Only state law enforcement agencies authorized by law or by a state agency to engage in or supervise anti-heroin investigative activities were eligible to apply for funding.